Sexual Assault Prevention Program

 The Sexual Assault Education and Prevention Specialist coordinates educational programming to the College community about sexual assault prevention.
 She also serves as an advocate for students who have been sexually assaulted.

-The Sexual Assault Education and Prevention office is located in the lower level of the Student Health Center.
+The Sexual Assault Education and Prevention office is located in Room 109A in the Student Union.
 Hours of operation are posted on the office door.
 The telephone number is (304)788-6910, and the E-mail address is KaAnderson@mail.wvu.edu.

 What to Do If You Have Been Sexually Assaulted